 - SOP reviews to be conducted annually to determine if the implemented procedures are the documented procedures, or when changes occur.

-Along with COVID-19, we have drafted a simple to follow COVID-19 SOP (available for download for free here).
+Along with COVID-19, we have drafted a simple to follow COVID-19 SOP (COVID-19 Prevention SOP).
 Also, checkout Work Safe BC resources for returning to work.
 Please let us know how this SOP works for you.